Trails & Tips

 These are some of the best trails in the area and very well maintained.
 It is not as rocky as other Phoenix area trails.
 It consists of several twisty single track on rolling (and some steep) trails.
 The surface consists of decomposed granite and small stones which can be challenging, but very fun, especially when turning.
 Some of the trails are directional, all are very well marked, and they have facilities throughout.
 Some of the loops are easy, like Pemberton, while others are a little tricky, like the Sport Loop.
 All are continuously groomed.
 The park is located just North of Fountain Hills.

 Sedona provides some of the best trails in the world.
 If you live here and mountain bike, you must make a trip to Sedona for a riding adventure.
+There are trails for the beginner and advanced, with the most incredible views and a host of things to do.
+Shop, hike, ATV, explore - this is definitely a destination you will want to get to with your bike.

 Emergency first aid kit for the road or mountain bike.